Monika2507/AppearanceModelBasedTracking_CVIU/README.md

 Download the VGG-Net uisng this link (download 'net.mat') and add in the main folder: https://drive.google.com/drive/folders/16XR2LgOeA9uAZfpd-NvaJepJmZZFnUlv?usp=sharing

+Download MatConvNet-1beta10 from https://www.vlfeat.org/matconvnet/, add to the main folder. and complie

+Or lternatively download the folder 'matlab' using the link https://drive.google.com/drive/folders/16XR2LgOeA9uAZfpd-NvaJepJmZZFnUlv?usp=sharing and add to the main folder.

+addpath matconvnet/matlab or addpath matlab

 Run the main entry file APP_LSTM_test.m

 APP_LSTM.m is the file to integrate the tracker to the VOT Toolkit